Rewiring how we work: building a new employee experience for a digital-first world

 Reality: Meeting-heavy schedules do not work well in the remote world.
 For example, workers who attend weekly status meetings actually feel worse about their sense of belonging (–2.7) than workers who receive status updates asynchronously through digital channels (+5.8).

 This new form of asynchronous communication depends on companies giving employees access to modern tools.
-The index shows that employees working at companies that are early adopters of technology have dramatically higher ‘sense of belonging’ scores: +4.7 compared to -8.5 for employees at companies that are slow to adopt technology.
+The Index shows that employees working at companies that are early adopters of technology have dramatically higher “sense of belonging” scores: +4.7 compared with –8.5 for employees at companies that are slow to adopt technology.

 Some level of live interaction continues to be important to building and maintaining team chemistry.
-The index shows that organisations need to build in opportunities for social interactions less frequently but more explicitly.
+The Index shows that organizations need to build in opportunities for social interactions less frequently but more explicitly.
 The interactions that have the most significant impact on workers’ sense of belonging are:

 - Monthly team-building activities (+9.7)